icidasset/bare-tooltip-js/README.md

 If you click on the first trigger and then second, then the first tooltip will disappear.
 Check the demo for a real example.

+### How to add data

+- child element with the class 'tooltip-data'
+- element next to self (trigger) with the class 'tooltip-data'
+- 'data-tooltip' attribute
+- 'title' attribute

+### Other ways to add css classes

+You can set the attribute 'data-tooltip-classes' on the element(s) and their parents to provide extra css classes.

 ## Settings